 I honestly can’t believe I’m here writing this post.
 A part of me is a little depressed that I’m writing a travel recap because I’m realizing that this trip that we had dreamed up is already over.
 At the same time, having these images and video allows me to see how truly fortunate we are to have had this experience.

-For those of you who have never heard of Yosemite, it is a U.S. National Park west of San Francisco, California in the Sierra Nevada mountain range.
+For those of you who have never heard of Yosemite, it is a U.S. National Park east of San Francisco, California in the Sierra Nevada mountain range.
 It is most famous for its granite cliffs, waterfalls, redwood trees and meadows, and together they create one of the most beautiful places I have ever visited.

 In my research for this trip I found a lot of information about Yosemite from park websites, but not nearly enough travel guides from bloggers.
 I personally like reading blogger accounts of their trips because it can give you a better sense of what is actually feasible and also includes helpful tips and feedback.
 I’m hoping this post will do that for others who are planning trips to Yosemite.